Athyo30/EmbeddedForge/README.md

 code; the infra (build system, linker script, QEMU targets, test harness, vector tables) is already done so you spend zero time on setup.

-The rule: **do NOT paste in a full solution.** Every file is stubbed with the contract, the edge cases, and a spot to write your approach *before* you code.
+Every file is stubbed with the contract, the edge cases, and a spot to write your approach *before* you code.
 The tests define correctness — make them pass.

 ## Quickstart